thenumbernine/universe/offline/README.txt

 	converts to datasets/simbad/points/points.f32
-	it only uses entries with distance information, of which there are 41876 in simbad from there it only generates points for those beyond the milky way, of which there's only 6008
+	it only uses entries with distance information, of which there are 41876 in simbad from there it only generates points for those beyond the milky way, of which there's only 6008 and get-simbad-otypedescs.lua to write ../otypedescs.js and populate the otypeDescs array
 2) getstats --force --all
 	reads datasets/<set>/points/*.f32 data
 	writes datasets/<set>/stats/*.stats containing the number of points and the min/max/avg/stddev x/y/z